 Another important question is what will medical users get from the presence of high levels of THC-V?
 Will THC-V improve the medical qualities of cannabis and if so which conditions will benefit the most?
 Although there has been plenty of speculation about THC-V, and some suggested benefits, Dutch Passion expect many of the answers will come within the first year or two of THC-V rich varieties being on sale.

 THC-V has a high boiling point, around 220ºC so your vaporizer may need to be on a higher temperature setting to release it.
-For comparison, THC boils at about 160ºC.
+For comparison, THC evaporates at about 160ºC.

 Early indications suggest that THC-V may have the ability to enhance the euphoric effects of THC.
 So this could be a cannabinoid which will be of great interest to recreational users as well as medical marijuana users.
 GW Pharmaceuticals are investing heavily in research into THC-V as a possible oral medicine to treat diabetes, you can read more about the work here